Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Numerical methods

 \subsection{ROM generation}

-Although Rayleigh-Bénard convection is governed by only two non-dimensional parameters, i.e., the Prandtl and the Rayleigh numbers, the domain aspect ratio affects large-scale flow structures in numerical simulations~\citep{jimenez1991minimal, wang2020zonal}.
+Although Rayleigh-Bénard convection is governed by only two non-dimensional parameters, i.e. the Prandtl and the Rayleigh numbers, the domain aspect ratio affects large-scale flow structures in numerical simulations~\cite{jimenez1991minimal, wang2020zonal}.
 The choice of the domain aspect ratio, $L_x$, is influenced by the boundary conditions for the velocity imposed at the bottom and top surfaces.
-For free-slip boundary conditions, the critical stability limit is found at a Rayleigh number of $\Ray_c=657.5$ for a wavenumber of $k_c = \pi/\sqrt{2}$.
-Therefore, in order to capture the linear stability limit, the minimum extension of the domain in the $x$ direction is $L_x=2\sqrt{2}$.
-For no-slip boundaries, the critical stability limit is located at $\Ray_c=1707.8$ for a wavelength of $k_c\simeq 3.117$.
-Because this value is close to $\pi$, setting the domain length to $L_x=2$ results in a critical Rayleigh number that is similar to the theoretical value predicted by the linear stability analysis of the equations~\citep{getling1998rayleigh}.
+For free-slip boundary conditions, the critical stability limit is found at a Rayleigh number of $Ra_c=657.5$ for a wavenumber of $k_c = \pi/\sqrt{2}$.
+Therefore, in order to capture the linear stability limit, the minimum extension of the domain in the $x$ direction is $L_x=2\sqrt{2}$. {A smaller domain cannot fit waves with the critical wavenumber, $k_c$, resulting in a shift of the stability limit towards higher $Ra$ numbers}.
+For no-slip boundaries, the critical stability limit is located at $Ra_c=1707.8$ for a wavelength of $k_c\simeq 3.117$.
+Because this value is close to $\pi$, setting the domain length to $L_x=2$ results in a critical Rayleigh number that is similar to the theoretical value predicted by the linear stability analysis of the equations~\cite{getling1998rayleigh}.
 Since no-slip boundary conditions are applied in this work, the length of the domain in $x$ is set to $L_x=2$.

-Table~\ref{tab:mod_comp} collects the modal structure of the Galerkin models evaluated in this work.
-The $x$ direction is discretized using a Fourier basis and the $y$ direction is discretized using Chebyshev collocation points.
-In the $x$ direction, a total of $n_\alpha$ wavenumbers are considered.
-The evaluated wavenumbers, $k_x$, are integer multiples of the fundamental wavenumber, $\alpha=2\pi/L_x$.
-The number of grid points in the $x$ direction is set to $n_x=4(n_\alpha-1)+2$.
-In the $y$ direction, $n_y=64$ grid points are used and the number of modes per wavenumber is denoted by $n_\beta$.
-The number of modes per basis is $N=n_\alpha\times n_\beta$.
-In ROMs with coupled modes, the number of Degrees of Freedom (DoF) is $n=N$.
-Conversely, in ROMs with two independent modal bases for velocity and temperature $n=2N$.
-The comparison between coupled and uncoupled ROMs is established using models with the same number of DoF, $n$.